-What Can a Handyman Do in Setauket-East Setauket, New York?
+What Can a Handyman Do Without a License in Setauket-East Setauket, New York?

 Setauket–East Setauket is a hamlet in the Town of Brookhaven (Suffolk County), where contractor licensing is primarily local (town/county/city) rather than a single statewide “general contractor” license.
 In this area, most paid home-improvement/handyman work typically requires Town of Brookhaven Home Improvement Contractor registration, and specialized trades (electrical/plumbing/HVAC) generally require separate local trade licenses and permits.
 There is no single New York State “handyman exemption threshold” that lets you bypass local home-improvement licensing—thresholds and rules are set by the local jurisdiction (here: Brookhaven and Suffolk County).